 Occupational therapists (or OTs) are the specialists who work with kids who have sensory issues.
 Your child may be referred to an OT at his school, or you may want to find one who is in private practice.
 OTs engage kids in physical activities that are designed to regulate their sensory input, to make them feel more comfortable, secure, and able to focus.

 There are no scientifically sound studies proving that the work occupational therapists do with kids who have sensory processing challenges is effective.
 But many parents have found that the therapies and exercises help kids to feel better and function better.
 “It works like a reset button,” one mom reports.

-Dr. Michael Rosenthal, a pediatric neuropsychologist and the son of an occupational therapist, explains it this way: “It’s clear that identifying sensory issues and working with an OT help many children become calmer and better regulated.”
+Michael Rosenthal, PhD, a pediatric neuropsychologist and the son of an occupational therapist, explains it this way: “It’s clear that identifying sensory issues and working with an OT help many children become calmer and better regulated.”

 But since kids with sensory issues are all so different, and since occupational therapists usually aren’t connected with research institutions, the science isn’t there to back up the clinical evidence.
 “The thing we don’t really understand is how and if this approach works for every kid who has sensory issues.”